gatsbyjs/gatsby/docs/blog/2020-04-15-announcing-gatsby-recipes/index.md

 Similarly if you want to add a blog, you can now run `gatsby recipes gatsby-theme-blog` and immediately start blogging.

+We want there to be 10s of thousands of recipes you can search, run, and remix per your needs.

 ## Human-friendly automation

 Recipes are written in [MDX](https://mdxjs.com/)—a combination of Markdown and React components—readable by both humans and machines.
 (Other “infrastructure as code” automations, like AWS CloudFormation, use kinda-sorta legible yaml templates that favor the machines).
 We picked MDX to make Gatsby Recipes instructions and explanations easily readable for humans while using React components syntax to _declare_ to Gatsby Recipes the desired state of the world.
 This means Gatsby Recipes read like actual little recipes.
 Writing and using them could be...dare we say it..._fun_.